Back Pain

 Otherwise, you can rest assured that most lower back pains subside after 4-6 weeks and only 5% of low back pains are serious.

-If you’ve been experiencing back pains for more than two weeks that prevent you from participating in daily activities, it’s time to contact a doctor or Physio.
+If you’ve been experiencing back pains for more than two weeks that prevent you from participating in daily activities, it’s time to contact a doctor or Physiotherapist.

 Once we’ve identified the root cause of your back pain, our expert Physiotherapists will put together a customised rehabilitation programme aiming to relieve your pain and get you back to daily activities.
 We’ll educate you along the way to help you prevent future pain and injuries.